EvgenyLeukhin/js-book/src/content/js/null.md

 ## Undefined

 Variables take undefined when we inizialize them, but didn't give them any data.
 The situation when data do not commes to variable.
+Server respond error.

 ```js
 let a;